srinivasakumar-a/flexton/_posts/2020-05-04-10 Steps to become wealthy that only Super Rich KNOWS!.md

 ---
 layout: post
-title: Style Guide
+title: 10 Steps to become wealthy that only Super Rich KNOWS
 image: 21.jpg
 date: 2020-05-04 09:35:20 +0530
 tags: [money, wealth]
 categories: money
 published: true
 ---
 Recently, I was reading an article in Quora about the "_become wealthy in short time_".
 I was wondering how many quoran's are following this kind of an article?
 And to my surprise, there were many!
-When I started digging deeper to find more about this (off course, some googling :)) around 28% of the articles relate to this kind of topic, **MONEY**.
+When I started digging deeper to find more about this (off course, some googling :)) around 28% of the articles relate to this kind of topic, **MONEY!**.

 I am sure the below steps that I shall enumerate, most of the Poor to Middle Class people know about it in one form or the other.
-But, they lack in is the discipline and "Priority Hijack" of mental state.
-Which on the later stage, they blame on the 'Situation', 'Luck' and the un-seeable 'God'!
+But, they lack in is the discipline and "_Priority Hijack_" of mental state.
+Which on the later stage, they blame on the `Situation`, `Luck` and the _un-seeable_ `God`!

 If you are reading this post and are eager to know the steps, here it is: